epfllibrary/latex-course/_episodes/03-Text.md

 * ```\huge```
 * ```\Huge```

 Their usage is a little different than regular commands.
-Indeed, they are like switches and changes the fontsize until the end of the current group.
+Indeed, they are like switches and changes the font size until the end of the current group.

 {% latex filename=03-font-02 %}